GabrielvMarinho/Obsidian/ANOTAÇÕES/Tech/Crypto/Bitcoin/Bitcoin.md

 Bitcoin is a [[Descentralized]] [[Cryptocurrency]] based on the [[Blockchain]] created by [[Satoshi Nakamoto]] in 2008, Bitcoins main idea was to create a new digital [[Currency]] where no government or organization owns.

+Bitcoin is not meant to everyday transaction, bu more for storing and securing money "Your bitcoins can be stored in your mind and thats enough"

 ## The genius behind It

 Bitcoin archtecture is a very intelligent and different approach